Lead

 Act Now to Comply with Lead and Copper Rule Revisions

-The U.S. Environmental Protection Agency (EPA) has confirmed the Lead and Copper Rule Revisions went into effect starting December 16th, 2021.
+The Lead and Copper Rule Revisions went into effect starting December 16th, 2021.

 Over the next 5 years, $15 billion will be provided for lead service line replacement.
 Starting in 2022, the first $2.9 billion in Bipartisan Infrastructure Law funding will be allocated.
 On top of the $15 billion dedicated solely to the lead service line replacement, the Infrastructure Law will include $11.7 billion for the Drinking Water State Revolving Fund, this additional funding will also be available for use in identifying, documenting, and removing lead service lines.